Cilantro Rice & Black Beans

 What have you been up to this past week?

-Just #ICYMI – one of the most popular recipes from the blog this last week was Smoked Tri-Tip – pop over and make yourself a smoky delight
+Just #ICYMI – one of the most popular recipes from the blog this last week was Dutch Oven Baked Beans – perfect for all those potlucks and backyard bbqs filling up your calendar now that spring has sprung!

 In case you missed it, here are the recipes that I shared to the blog this week: